HomomorphicEncryption/SparseLWEkit/src/markdown/part1.md

 **Sparse secret** is an umbrella term for several related concepts within the FHE literature and among its many implementations.
 The idea in common between many of these definitions is a secret key with a ‘sufficiently small’ publicly-known Hamming weight (number of non-zero values contained inside a vector).
-This type of secret can be chosen for several reasons, including minimizing and/or bound the error growth during FHE computation, and improving bootstrapping (lower failure probability and/or smaller modulus consumption).
+This type of secret can be chosen for several reasons, including minimizing and/or bounding the error growth during FHE computation, and improving bootstrapping (lower failure probability and/or smaller modulus consumption).
-Here we will not try to quantify what Hamming weight corresponds to a sparse secret, since we will consider concrete values in security estimations.
+Here we will not try to quantify what Hamming weight corresponds to a sparse secret, rather we will consider concrete values in security estimations.
 There are already a few different variations of sparse secrets, and many more could be imagined.

 We start by describing traditional (non-sparse) secret keys.
 There are four main random distributions used for coefficients of secret keys: uniform binary, uniform ternary, discretized Gaussian and uniform.
 It is natural to design a secret key of size n containing h ones (resp.
-1 and -1), with the remaining values being zeros, and calling it a sparse binary secret (resp. sparse ternary secret) if h is small enough, or calling it fixed-Hamming-weight binary secret (resp. fixed-Hamming-weight ternary secret).
+1 and -1), with the remaining values being zeros, and calling it a sparse binary secret (resp. sparse ternary secret) if h is sufficiently small, or calling it fixed-Hamming-weight binary secret (resp. fixed-Hamming-weight ternary secret).
 One could define a similar secret with the uniform distribution instead.
 A common choice of Hamming weight in the literature is h = 64, however, a variety of Hamming weights are considered in practice from 32 up to 1024.
 As mentioned above, there are many variations of sparse secrets, for instance:
 - a sparse ternary secret could also publicly provide the number of 1s and -1s it holds;
 - a sparse secret could allow any Hamming weight below the threshold h;
-- a sparse secret where each element is sampled from a integer Gaussian with mean 0 and sigma = 0.01.
+- a secret where each element is sampled from a integer Gaussian with mean 0 and sigma = 0.01 could be defined as a sparse secret.

 ## Goals